USDA APHIS ITP

 Lepidoptera is one of the largest and most economically important orders of plant eating insects.
 Thousands of Lepidoptera are considered pests, and each year large numbers of these species are intercepted at U.S. ports of entry as larvae.
 LepIntercept is a comprehensive resource for identifying intercepted Lepidoptera larvae.

 Longicorn ID is intended to aid in the identification of cerambycoid or longhorned beetles to family, subfamily, or tribe.
-The website was updated to include a key for the Cerambycidae subfamily Lamiinae.
+The website was updated in February 2014 to include a key for the Cerambycidae subfamily Lamiinae.

 A number of ITP's Lucid keys have been converted to mobile apps, allowing use of the keys in the field on Android phones and iPhones.